Moomoo Lights up Nasdaq Tower in NY Times Square; Receives Best Wishes from Partners and Collaborators

 *Please note, any portfolio composition provided is updated on a significant delay and may be incomplete.
 It is not possible to replicate the timing or exact holdings of institutional portfolios.

 **Please note, in the US Level 2 data is accessible for Moomoo Financial Inc. accounts with a minimum 30-day average account value of $100+.
 Other conditions apply, to learn more, visit moomo.com/us/support/topic3_435.
-It is not applicable to Australia.
-Not all referenced products and features are universally applicable to all regions.
-For details, please visit the moomoo official website for your specific location.
+In Australia, free level 2 data will be received after opening moomoo accounts with Futu Securities (Australia) Ltd. Not all referenced products and features apply to all regions.
+For more information, please visit your local moomoo website for details.

 About Moomoo